11 Thanksgiving Traditions to Warm Up Your Holiday will give you ideas on how you can celebrate the blessings in your life.

 Even if you celebrate your Thanksgiving with no family – only friends – why not add traditions that will deepen your friendships?

-Since you’re looking for ways to improve your life, I’m guessing you like all things cozy living.
-I created a Facebook group called Creating a Cozy Life with over 8,000 like-minded souls.
+Since you’re looking for Thanksgiving traditions, I’m guessing you like all things cozy living.
+I created a Facebook group called Creating a Cozy Life with over 58,000 like-minded souls.

 It’s a group where we share recipes, pictures of things that leave you in awe, and ideas on how to make your life just a little bit more snug.
 Join here to be part of the virtual cozy cabin.